 And we also find other interesting ways to make a difference.

 Whilst the bins provided have given us easy access to the basic tenants of recycling it has taken some interesting thinking to get us not just sending items to the recycling plant but doing the recycling ourselves.

 There is no limit to our creativity when it comes to recycling.

-From furniture to works of art we have taken what once would have been waste or went to the landfill and turned it into a thing of beauty, practicality, or both.
+From furniture, to works of art, to saving and harvesting rainwater, we have taken what once would have been waste or went to the landfill and turned it into a thing of beauty, practicality, or both.